Cyclic3/plane-cleaners/README.md

 ![A small region of 4 cleaners, 220233828 iters](pici/4_220233828.png)

 ## Caveats
 `plane-cleaners` will use all the resources it can to run the simulation.
-This means it will gobble more and more RAM, and hammer your CPUs as much as it needs to run as fast as possible, which could result in system crashes.
+This means it will gobble RAM and hammer your CPUs as much as it needs to run as fast as possible, which could result in system crashes.

-A system to swap out unused chunks to disk is being worked on, which should help with the memory exhaustion issues.
+If your computer is struggling with running it, try pressing `f`, which will stop the program from generating or checking any chunks it doesn't explicitly need to.

 ## How does it work?
 Simulating the whole of $\mathbb{R}^2$ is not really a feasible solution.
 Instead, we use the following property of the $n$-dimensional Poisson process: